-I just recently moved to Mishawaka (February 2014), although I was born and raised on the northwest side of Chicago and spent the last eight years living in Mesa, AZ.
+I just recently returned to the Chicago area although I was born, raised, and spent more than thirty years on the northwest side of the city itself.
+I spent the last eight years living in Mesa, AZ prior to moving back to the Midwest.

-I'm a pretty open and honest sort while I think I'm well grounded in reality for the most part.
-I consider myself a man and not a guy.
-There are quite a few boys in the world masquerading as men and that's just not my style.
-Not to say I'm going to judge other people on how they go about life but some lines from the classic 80's flick 'Say Anything' which stayed with me since I first saw the movie years ago:
+Open and honest is my bag of tricks, and I think I’m pretty well grounded in reality for the most part.
+I’m not a guy or a dude but a man.
+Lately I’ve found plenty of boys in the world (regardless of age) masquerading as men and that's just not my style.
+Not to say I'm going to judge other people on how they go about life but I sum myself with a few lines from the classic 80's flick 'Say Anything'.

 D.C.: Lloyd, why do you have to be like this?